amandajackson21/DoggieDuty/README.md

 - [x] Parse backend set up
 - [x] User can see all view controllers, but not yet functional
 - [x] User can stay logged in across restarts
-- [ ] User can view feed of recent pet activity
+- [x] User can view feed of recent pet activity
-- [ ] User can post new update to pet activity
+- [x] User can post new update to pet activity
 - [x] User can enter pet name and picture for multiple animals
+- [ ] User can view which pet the activity posted is for

 ## WireFrame